w3f/polkadot-wiki/docs/learn/learn-collator.md

 The validator must successfully verify the following conditions in the following order:

-1. The candidate does not exceed any parameters in the persisted validation data (Definition 231).
+1. The candidate does not exceed any parameters in the persisted validation data.

 2. The signature of the collator is valid.